 I have made this blog to provide my views on various escape rooms I have been to.
-This includes almost all escape rooms in Sydney and rooms in person in Melbourne, Adelaide, Sunshine Coast, Brisbane, Gold Coast, Dubbo, Cairns, Canberra, Los Angeles, San Diego, Hawaii, Prague, Helsinki, London, Paris, The Netherlands, Belgium and various international online rooms (for a current total of 318 rooms).
+This includes in person rooms in Sydney, Melbourne, Adelaide, Sunshine Coast, Brisbane, Gold Coast, Dubbo, Cairns, Canberra, L.A., San Diego, Hawaii, Prague, Helsinki, London, Paris, The Netherlands, Belgium, Singapore, Athens, Spain and various international online rooms (for a current total of 390 rooms).
 I'd like to help you spend your hard-earned money on awesome rooms, not crappy ones.

 Wednesday, 8 February 2017